 “Am I Eligible for Having My DWI Charges Sealed?”

 This is one of the most common questions we hear about criminal record sealing.
 The good news is that a “Second Chance” law was passed in 2017.
 The law made it possible for DWI offenders to conceal their past charges.

 However, the rules are complicated, the law can change at any time and every case is different.
 For example, your BAC must have been less than 0.15 and there must have been no official accident with another person involved.
 You’ll also need to have completed probation, paid all fines and costs in full and waited at least two years since DWI probation.

 Not sure whether you meet the requirements?
 It’s best to talk with an experienced criminal defense attorney about your case that is familiar with sealing a DWI / DUI record.

 Get Help From Our Law Firm

 Talk with us about criminal record sealing in Texas.
-Call our Southlake, Trophy Club or Dallas law office by contacting us online.
+Call our Southlake, Trophy Club or Dallas law office at 817-424-5050, or by contacting us online.
 We’re dedicated to helping you overcome serious criminal charges so that you can move forward with your life.